Cobra10322/Socigos/README.md

 ===============

-You Need Instagram Account for Login to this Tools
+You Need Your Instagram Account for Login to this Tools

-for Account Target is Provate, you must Confrimed followed of target.
+for Account Target when Private, you must Confrimed followed of target.

 ===============